 Rene Comeau came up from Nova Scotia in the late sixties and did an excellent job in designing self-feeders for dry mink feed.
 On my retirement, he and Elgin Sherman continued to operate the ranch until it was abandoned in 1976.

 Thirty-four years of research gave birth to more discoveries than we can comfortably list.
 More important in our mind is the contributions of the many people involved.

-Gordon C. Leitch, president of the company that produced Master Feeds, who allowed a not too fragrant fur ranch on his tidy farm and saw to its proper funding.
-His son, John D. Leitch who continued this stout support when he became president.
-The farm livestock men who pitched in which we needed help - George Mills, Jamie Sabiston and Guy Fraser to name a few.
+Gordon C. Leitch, president of the company that produced Master Feeds, allowed a not-too-fragrant fur ranch on his tidy farm and saw to its proper funding.
+His son, John D. Leitch continued this stout support when he became president.
+The farm livestock men who pitched in when we needed help - George Mills, Jamie Sabiston and Guy Fraser to name a few.

-Lastly, our three able Ph.D.'s in nutrition, who weren't above doing manual work when it was needed - Doctors W. D. (Doug) Morrison, A. W. (Arnold) Tremere and James Standish.
-All these people and many others unnamed made the difference when the chips were down.
+Lastly, our three able Ph.D.s in nutrition, who weren't above doing manual work when it was needed - Doctors W. D. (Doug) Morrison, A. W. (Arnold) Tremere and James Standish.
+All these people and many others unnamed made a difference when the chips were down.